jeppe9821/CurrencyServer/README.md

 ```

 ### Step 2: Insert API Key
-Insert your API key from ExchangeRatesAPI (https://exchangeratesapi.io/) into the Dockerfile, replace API_KEY_HERE with your actual API key
+Insert your API key from ExchangeRatesAPI (https://exchangeratesapi.io/) into the Dockerfile, replace API_KEY_HERE with your actual API key.
+The dockerfile can be found under CurrencyServer/Dockerfile

 ```bash
 ENV API_KEY=API_KEY_HERE